 Stroke recovery and Sound Therapy

-After a stroke the brain needs to rebuild pathways and restore functionality.
+After a stroke, the brain needs to rebuild pathways and restore functionality.
 Sound Therapy provides the needed stimulation in a practical and effortless manner.

 A stroke may affect one or both sides of the brain.
 The brain is divided into two distinct sides–the right and left hemispheres — and each hemisphere controls the opposite side of the body.
 Each hemisphere has certain unique functions, but they also work together.
 The left hemisphere controls the speech and language areas including our ability to read, write and understand language plus the use of numbers and recall of words.
-The right hemisphere controls visual, spatial and perceptual areas plus reasoning and judgment, and also behavioural and emotional areas.
-Some of the particular behaviours and emotional issues may include memory, impulsiveness, taking initiative, or recognizing one’s limitations.
+The right hemisphere controls visual, spatial and perceptual areas plus reasoning and judgment, and also behavioral and emotional areas.
+Some of the particular behaviors and emotional issues may include memory, impulsiveness, taking initiative, or recognizing one’s limitations.

 Aphasia is an impairment of language which often occurs after suffering a stroke.
 There are two types of aphasia, expressive and receptive.
 Receptive aphasia refers to a person’s ability to understand what is being said or to understand what they are reading.
 Expressive aphasia refers to a person’s ability to express themselves using language either by speaking or writing.
 One or more of these symptoms may be present after a stroke or brain injury.

 “After having two strokes last year, I was told by the doctors that I would not be able to finish university and reading was a nightmare of headaches and confusion.
 There was so much that seemed to be ...”

 Rev. Sarsha Carpenter BSc (psych) - Read More